Gaius-Augustus/BRAKER/README.md

 perl change_path_in_perl_scripts.pl "/usr/bin/env perl"
 ```

+You can check whether GeneMark-EX is installed properly by running the `check_install.bash` and/or executing examples in `GeneMark-E-tests` directory.

 #### AUGUSTUS

-Download AUGUSTUS from <https://github.com/Gaius-Augustus/Augustus>.
+Download AUGUSTUS from its master branch at <https://github.com/Gaius-Augustus/Augustus>.
 Unpack AUGUSTUS and install AUGUSTUS according to AUGUSTUS `README.TXT`. ***Do not use outdated AUGUSTUS versions from other sources, e.g. Debian package or Bioconda package!
-BRAKER highly depends in particular on an up-to-date Augustus/scripts directory, and other sources are often lagging behind!***
+BRAKER highly depends in particular on an up-to-date Augustus/scripts directory, and other sources are often lagging behind.
+Currently, the latest release of AUGUSTUS (v3.3.3) is not compatible with BRAKER, please obtain AUGUSTUS by `git clone git@github.com:Gaius-Augustus/Augustus.git`***

 You should compile AUGUSTUS on your own system in order to avoid problems with versions of libraries used by AUGUSTUS.
 Compilation instructions are provided in the AUGUSTUS `README.TXT` file (`Augustus/README.txt`).

 AUGUSTUS consists of `augustus`, the gene prediction tool, additional C++ tools located in `Augustus/auxprogs` and Perl scripts located in `Augustus/scripts`.
 Perl scripts must be executable (see instructions in section [BRAKER components](#executability).

-The C++ tool `bam2hints` is an essential component of BRAKER.
+The C++ tool `bam2hints` is an essential component of BRAKER when run with RNA-Seq.
 Sources are located in `Augustus/auxprogs/bam2hints`.
 Make sure that you compile `bam2hints` on your system (it should be automatically compiled when AUGUSTUS is compiled, but in case of problems with `bam2hints`, please read troubleshooting instructions in `Augustus/auxprogs/bam2hints/README`).

 If you would like to train UTR parameters and integrate RNA-Seq coverage information into gene prediction with BRAKER (which is possible only if an RNA-Seq bam-file is provided as extrinsic evidence) and `utrrnaseq` in the `auxprogs` directory are also required.
 If compilation with the default `Makefile` fails, please read troubleshooting instructions in `Augustus/auxprogs/utrrnaseq/README`.